joshuafennessy/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

 You can set up the load balancer of your choosing.
 Keep in mind that web nodes are stateless.
 Therefore, session persistence ("stickiness") is NOT required.

+>[!IMPORTANT]
+>All web nodes in the load balanced cluster must use either the same JWTKey or the same access token signing certificate specificed in the appsettings.json.
+[Learn More...](https://docs.microsoft.com/en-us/machine-learning-server/operationalize/how-to-manage-access-tokens)

 ### 7. Post configuration steps